LineaLabs/lineapy/docs/source/references/internals.rst

 ~~~~~~~~~~~~~

 We currently support two ways to start tracing from LineaPy.
 The CLI,
-which is used to trace Python scripts, and our Juptyer integration which is
+which is used to trace Python scripts, and our Jupyter integration which is
-used in Juptyer Notebooks and IPython.
+used in Jupyter Notebooks and IPython.
 Both of them go from source, to AST,
 to a graph.

 CLI